Two minute review

-This falls very closely in line with Google’s promised number – 12 hours on a charge – which is rare for almost every laptop on the market.
-The only other laptops to come that close to their advertised battery life figures are Apple’s, which is a testament to the benefits these companies enjoy from tuning their own hardware and software in tandem.
+This falls very closely in line with Google’s promised number – 12 hours on a charge – which is rare for almost every laptop on the market at the time of its release.
+This is a testament to the benefits these companies enjoy from tuning their own hardware and software in tandem.

 Plus, the Pixelbook Go can get up two hours of battery charge from just 20 minutes connected to the outlet.
 This makes the laptop nearly unkillable in terms of battery juice, a huge boon for folks that work from multiple places daily or take their work with them on their commute.

 One huge benefit of Chromebooks is that they normally all come with squeaky-clean installs of Chrome OS, and naturally the Google Pixelbook Go is the cleanest of them all.
 However, this also means that this laptop doesn’t really offer anything truly unique in terms of software or features that isn't already offered by other Chromebooks.